hsu26zq/ADPLL/README.md

 # All-Digital PLL

-This is my first HDL project Completed in the course "Advanced Digital Integrated Circuits Design" at CCU CS.
+This Is My First HDL Project Completed in the Course 'Advanced Digital Integrated Circuits Design' at CCU CS.
 Completion Date: *2023-12*

 ## Architecture